After gymnast's complaint on "partiality" at trials, SAI asks GFI for report | Sports-Games

 - India

-The SAI said, if required, it will set up a committee to probe the matter.
+The SAI said, if required, it will launch a probe into the matter.

 In a letter written to GFI president Sudhir Mittal, a copy of which was marked to SAI, Kumar said he ''faced injustice" at the selection trials held between March 11-22 . ''Indian Gymnast Ashish Kumar in a complaint to the Gymnastics Federation of India has alleged that he faced partiality at the trials held between March 11 to March 22 for selection of the team for Commonwealth Games. ''The gymnast has also sent a copy of his complaint to the Sports Authority of India (SAI).
 Taking up the matter immediately, SAI has sought a report from GFI on the issue,'' the SAI said in a statement on Saturday.